 Traumatic brain injury often has lifelong implications for its victims.
 Not only do you face substantial trauma as a result of the accident itself, often with a long recovery time, but also some damage may never fully heal.

 If you suffered a traumatic brain injury due to an accident, whether from a slip and fall, nursing home neglect, or car accident, Emroch & Kilduff can help you recover compensation for your injuries.
-Contact us today at (804) 358-1568 to schedule your free consultation.
+Contact a Richmond Brain Injury Lawyer today at (804) 358-1568 to schedule your free consultation.

 How Emroch & Kilduff Can Help

 At Emroch & Kilduff, you will find a dedicated team of attorneys committed to aggressively pursuing a fair resolution to your personal injury claim.
 After a traumatic brain injury, you may find yourself struggling to convince the insurance company to provide you with compensation for the full cost of your injuries.
 At Emroch & Kilduff, we will fight on your behalf.
 Consider our past results:

 While our past results cannot guarantee future success, at Emroch & Kilduff, we are dedicated to maximizing compensation for all of our clients.
 Often, simply working with an attorney can help increase the amount the insurance company will offer for your injuries.
 In other cases, we can help collect evidence, bring in expert witnesses, and even gather your medical records to help prove the full extent of your injuries.

 Understanding Traumatic Brain Injury

 Traumatic brain injury can cause substantial difficulty for its victims.
 At the scene of the accident, injured individuals may suffer confusion, disorientation, or loss of consciousness.
 Immediate symptoms may include:

 - Nausea or vomiting